Dutch festivities: Feast of St. Nicholas

 The Feast of Saint Nicholas celebrates the name day of Saint Nicholas, patron saint of, among others, children, who are the feast's principal focus.
 They receive presents, candy and poems.
 Nicholas originated from Germanic mythology, with the Dutch figure of Sinterklaas representing the god Odin.
 Both have a beard, hat and spear (later a staff) and the cloth bag held by servants to capture naughty children.
 Both Saint Nicolas and Odin ride flying white horses.
 Letters made of chocolate given by the Zwarte Pieten to children evokes the fact that Odin 'invented' the rune letters.
-Poems and songs relate to Odin as the god of the art of poetry.
+Poems and songs relate to Odin as the god of poetry.
 It is celebrated on December 5 or 6.

 Christmas

 Christmas lasts two days and is a time of togetherness.
 Gifts are generally not exchanged.
 Usually celebrations are with one's direct, and not extended, family.
 It's celebrated on December 25 and 26.